 The scheme was scrapped in 2017 and replaced with a new programme.

-Cost of Failure: Up to £61m, plus £6.5m for contractor failure.
-The full picture will not be known until 2020 as contractors are still to be paid extra money if people remain in their jobs for more than two years.
+Cost of Failure: Up to £61 million, plus £6.5 million for contractor failure.
+The full picture will not be known until 2020 as contractors are still to be paid extra money if people remain in their jobs for more than two years

-Misery index: 70% of the 1.9 m people on the programme have so far not obtained permanent jobs.
+Misery index: 70% of the 1.9 million people on the programme have so far not obtained permanent jobs

 Secretary of State for Justice: 2012-2015

 Just Solutions, set up by his predecessor Kenneth Clarke, but promoted by Chris Grayling as Justice Secretary, aimed to make money for the Ministry of Justice by offering expertise abroad.
-Controversially, it signed a £5.9m contract with Saudi Arabia, which has an appalling human rights record.
+Controversially, it signed a £5.9 million contract with Saudi Arabia, which has an appalling human rights record.

-The contract was terminated by Michael Gove, Mr Grayling’s successor, after it faced legal challenge.
-(Mr Grayling used his influence to retrospectively cancel legal aid for his court challenger).
+The contract was terminated by Michael Gove, Grayling’s successor, after it faced legal challenge.
+(Grayling used his influence to retrospectively cancel legal aid for his court challenger).

-Mr Grayling tried to sell Just Solutions’ services to Nigeria, the Seychelles, Libya, Estonia, Mauritius, Bermuda, the Cayman Islands, and undertook private study visits to drum up business in China, Bangla Desh, Turkmenistan and India.
+Grayling tried to sell Just Solutions’ services to Nigeria, the Seychelles, Libya, Estonia, Mauritius, Bermuda, the Cayman Islands, and undertook private study visits to drum up business in China, Bangladesh, Turkmenistan and India.

 CRIMINAL COMPENSATION PAYMENTS

-Mr Grayling cut criminal compensation payments to save £40m to £60m a year.
+Chris Grayling cut criminal compensation payments to save £40 million to £60 million a year.
 This included abolishing state compensation for being bitten by dangerous dogs and a 60% cut for brain damage caused by criminal attacks.